BootBlock/PoSh-Backup/README.md

 These parameters allow you to override certain configuration settings for a specific run:

 *   `-BackupLocationName <JobName>`: The friendly name (key) of a single backup location (job) to process.
 If this job has dependencies, they will be processed first, unless `-SkipJobDependencies` is also used.
 This key can be omitted and just the name of the job or set can be specified.
+*   `-VaultCredentialPath <FilePath>`: Specifies the full path to an XML file containing the exported PSCredential object for the PowerShell SecretStore vault.
+Using this parameter will cause the script to attempt to unlock the vault at startup, which is ideal for non-interactive scheduled tasks.
 *   `-Maintenance <boolean>`: A utility parameter to enable (`$true`) or disable (`$false`) maintenance mode by creating or deleting the on-disk flag file.
 This does not run a backup.
 *   `-ForceRunInMaintenanceMode`: Forces a backup job or set to run even if maintenance mode is active.
 *   `-UseVSS`: Forces the script to attempt using Volume Shadow Copy Service for all processed jobs (for local sources, requires Administrator privileges).
 Overridden by `-SkipVSS`.